If you prefer reading in PDF or paper format, you can download our brochure here. Or simply continue reading afterwards.

 It's simple.
 Almost nothing.

-The majority of B2B E-Business processes, interfaces, data processing and administration options are located in BACKEND, which is however not accessible to customers - and the curious.
+The majority of B2B E-Commerce processes, interfaces, data processing and administration options are located in BACKEND, which is however not accessible to customers - and the curious.
 The true complexity of a B2B solution is therefore at best partially visible in FRONTEND.
 This does not make the selection of the right partner any easier.

 Products and many services are now so interchangeable that, in practice, it is often the price that decides whether a contract is awarded or not.
 But offering at the lowest price is not a winning strategy in the long run - at least not for the majority of suppliers.
-There is a promising strategic way out: In order to gain substantial new customers - and also to optimize the loyalty of existing customers - a broad field of activity is opening up in the area of digital services & B2B e-Business plattforms to differentiate competitors.
+There is a promising strategic way out: In order to gain substantial new customers - and also to optimize the loyalty of existing customers - a broad field of activity is opening up in the area of digital services & B2B E-Commerce plattforms to differentiate competitors.
 In the 21st century, it is primarily digitization competence that determines the competitiveness of companies!

 All the more surprising, then, is a widespread attitude that can be summed up in this way: